-The College works cooperatively with the Art History Department in the College of Arts and Sciences to offer a program in Art Education which leads to both degree and licensure for grades PreK-12.
+The College works cooperatively with the Art & Art History Department in the College of Arts and Sciences to offer a program in Art Education which leads to both degree and creative for grades PreK-12.
 Students fulfill course requirements in general education, professional art education, professional education courses, studio art, art history, and related subjects.
-Graduates satisfy College of Education and Social Services requirements for teacher licensure and complete Art coursework in the Art History Department in the College of Arts and Sciences.
-The program allows sufficient additional advanced courses as recommended by the Art History Department for admission to graduate school.
+Graduates satisfy College of Education and Social Services requirements for teacher licensure and complete Art coursework in the Art and Art History Department in the College of Arts and Sciences.
+The program allows sufficient additional advanced courses as recommended by the Art and Art History Department for admission to graduate school.